irahardianto/service-pattern-go/README.md

         playerService := new(mocks.IPlayerService)

-We then create mock FindById functionalities along with its request and response.
+We then create mock GetScores functionalities along with its request and response.

-        playerService.On("FindById", 101).Return(player)
+      	playerService.On("GetScores", "Rafael", "Serena").Return("Forty-Fifteen", nil)

 As you see, then the mock object is injected to **playerService** of PlayerController, this is why dependency injection is essential to this proses as it is the only way we can inject interface with mock object instead of real implementation.